-Beginning in the 1920s, the local Council began to undertake a series of reclamation projects in the Hen and Chicken Bay area, including in the vicinity of the subject site at Exile Bay (see Figure 9).
+Beginning in the 1920s, the local Council began to undertake a series of reclamation projects in the Hen and Chicken Bay area, including in the vicinity of the subject site at Exile Bay (see Figure 11).
 The aim of these projects was to turn the swampy foreshore areas into developable spaces.
-The existing nature of the foreshore areas including Massey Park Golf course and Bayview Park are the result of reclamation projects.
+23 The existing nature of the foreshore areas including Massey Park Golf course24 and Bayview Park25 are the result of reclamation projects.
 According to research, 48 acres of swampland was reclaimed for the Massey Park Golf course and this took 12 years to "fill the hungry swamp with fill from the municipality".
-A three metre concrete sea wall, which currently separates the site from Exile Bay, also appears to have been constructed as part of the reclamation works, however, historical photographs of the subject site indicate that it was constructed during reclamation works carried out post-1943 (see Figure 10).
+26